build-trust/.github/CONTRIBUTING.md

   - chore: some minor change that doesn't fall in any of the other types
   - content: changes the content of the website
     - Note: Only available for the `build-trust/ockam-website` repository

+* `scope` is optional and can be one of `'c', 'elixir', 'typescript', 'rust'`

+* `body` must be preceded by a blank line and have a line length less than 100 characters

+* `footer` must be preceded by a blank line and have a line length less than 100 characters

+The exact linting rules can be found in [this configuration file](https://github.com/build-trust/ockam/blob/develop/tools/commitlint/commitlint.config.js).

 **Examples**
 ```